dreglad/generator-apollo-knex/README.md

 Below is a default generated project structure and some brief explanation for each folder/file
  ```
  .
-├── Dockerfile                           # Standard Dockerfile for building to a container
+├── Dockerfile                           # Standard Dockerfile for building to a container image
 ├── README.md                            # README for the project.
 (I would appreciate input on how to make this better)
 ├── db                                   # Folder containing all of the Knex migrations/seed data
 │   ├── migrations